-Paleo diets also encourage lower carbohydrates like our ancestors most likely consumed.
-According to BMC research, Paleo diets are low in simple sugars which has a positive impact on blood sugar regulation (source: BioMed Central).
+Paleo diets also encourage lower carbohydrate intake like our ancestors most likely consumed.
+According to BMC research, Paleo diets are low in simple sugar content which has a positive impact on blood sugar regulation (source: BioMed Central).

 Many dairy products like commercial milk are high in these sugars and carbs, making them less Paleo-friendly.

-However, cheese is naturally higher in fat and protein and low in carbs.
+However, cheese is naturally higher in fat and protein and low in carb counts.
 So it actually fits the bill as far as macros are concerned.

 Assuming you don’t have lactose intolerance, your body may be able to digest cheese in moderation.
 So if it doesn’t have inflammatory effects, you might be lucky enough to make an exception for this tasty item.